danlawand/MAC0499/index.md

 ### **Summary:**

-During the COVID-19 pandemic, an interdisciplinary group from the University of São Paulo created SPIRA: an intelligent system capable of pre-diagnosing respiratory insufficiency via speech analysis based on Machine Learning (ML).
-Currently, the project is being prepared to train a new generation of models with data collected from partner hospitals.
-The goal of this research is to implement a continuous training pipeline for SPIRA.
-This will allow automatic, on-demand retraining of models as new labeled data gets acquired over time.
-Unfortunately, the original experimental pipeline lacked good MLOps practices, which come from both software engineering and machine learning practices.
-This made the pipeline difficult to maintain.
-To improve its reliability, this research applied changes into three layers of the system: architecture, components, and code.
-For the architectural layer, it introduced the hexagonal architectural pattern, isolating business logic (core) from external dependencies (adapters) through well-defined interfaces (ports).
-In the component layer, it applied design patterns and ML engineering practices to improve the flexibility of the system.
-Finally, in the code layer, it used clean code techniques to make development decisions more explicit and ease the onboarding of new developers.
-Overall, these changes brought important quality attributes for the system: maintainability, extensibility, and readability.
-Moreover, it allowed the automated deployment and execution of the pipeline.
-When combined, these improvements will provide a consistent framework for data scientists to further evolve the SPIRA model.
+SPIRA is a ML-enabled system to pre-diagnosis insufficiency respiratory based on speech analysis.
+The training pipeline created during its initial modelling led to an accidental architecture, which lacked good software quality attributes.
+The goal of this research is to design a continuous training pipeline to enable MLOps for SPIRA.
+Based on the issues found in the experimental implementation, this research proposes a new architecture for the system.
+It combines design principles and design patterns with the hexagonal architecture pattern, supporting several quality attributes: maintainability, extensibility, reusability, robustness, efficiency, understandability, and readability.
+With them, the training pipeline can be easily modified and evolved alongside its three axes of change: code, model, and data.
+Furthermore, this research also improves the infrastructure of the system, to ensure it is easy to run.
+This is essential to continuously deliver new versions of the SPIRA model.
+Together, these changes enable MLOps practices in the project.

 ## Proposal (in Portuguese)